gcccheng/nec-platform-engineering/solution.md

 - Set ENTRYPOINT for CLI-style usage (docker run validator "XYZ")

-## Creating REST API
+## 2. Creating REST API

-I Wrapped the validation logic in a RESTful API using FastAPI, exposing a single-purpose scientific service.
+I wrapped the validation logic in a RESTful API using FastAPI, exposing a single-purpose scientific service.

 Key components: